The best hotels in Addis Ababa

 Bole wins for leisure.
 The Edna Mall shopping center, most of the expat café scene, and the closest restaurants to the airport all sit in this corridor.
 If you're mixing business in Kazanchis with leisure time, the Hyatt Regency on Bole Road is the best compromise.
 25 minutes to the AU in light traffic, and everything you need for downtime right outside.

-Addis Ababa's best neighborhoods
+Addis Ababa's best hotel regions

 Bole is where most visitors should base themselves. close to the airport, full of good restaurants on Bole Road, and with the widest range of hotels.
 If you want character over convenience, Piazza and Kazanchis both punch above their weight.